Skip to main content.

 As much as bug reports are appreciated, users should not let the consideration of a possible bug lead them astray if they have encountered a problem.
 Few things are as effective at stopping the solutions process as deciding too early on that the problem must be a bug.
 Do not allow assumptions about a possible bug to prevent you from taking effective measures to solve problems.

-Bugs are very, very rare.
+Bugs are very rare.
 It is almost always a mistake to think that a problem arises from a bug and not from an error in concept or operation.
 If you have a problem, hit the books and apply your maximum RTFM skills.
 Beginners will at times leap to the conclusion that the problem they are experiencing is caused by a bug in Manifold.
 Anecdotal evidence indicates that the less carefully someone has read the documentation, the more likely they are to leap to such a conclusion.
 This is almost always a mistake, as bugs in Manifold are very rare and are almost never found by inexperienced users.

-If you have a problem, focus your energy on a detailed understanding of what you would like to do and on a very diligent and detailed reading of the Help topics that are relevant.
+If you have a problem, focus your energy on a detailed understanding of what you would like to do and on a very diligent and detailed reading of the User Manual topics that are relevant.
 If you need assistance, don't hesitate to contact tech support as set forth in the Support page, but leave it up to tech support to run down the problem.
 The possibility of a bug is always kept in mind by tech support so leave it up to tech support to determine if a bug is the source of the problem.
-This even tech support cannot determine without lots of detailed information so careful attention to what you are doing is necessary in any case.
+This even tech support cannot determine without lots of detailed information, so careful attention to what you are doing is necessary in any case.